-&lt;sup>7 By way of illustration, the Supreme Court has authorized real estate agents to advise their customers with respect to, and to complete, state-approved forms directly related to the sale of real estate.
+10 By way of illustration, the Supreme Court has authorized real estate agents to advise their customers with respect to, and to complete, stateapproved forms directly related to the sale of real estate.
 See Rule of the Utah Supreme Court Rules of Professional Practice 14-802(c)(12)(A).
 Outside of this grant, and the ability to modify it, the Supreme Court has no authority with respect to regulating real estate agents.
 That authority rests with the legislative and executive branches.
+By way of further illustration, some attorneys hold both J.D.s and M.D.s.
+The Supreme Court only governs the ability of these individuals to practice law.
+It has never interfered with their ability to practice medicine.